ppy/osu-wiki/news/2017-08-17-scorewatch-august-weeks-1-and-2.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/QJ6GyjY5qrY" frameborder="0" allowfullscreen></iframe></br>

-ARCHIVE BONUS
+BLAST FROM THE PAST
 -----

 As osu! progresses into the 10th year of development, we look back at some scores set in previous years that we might have forgotten or missed, starting with [WubWoofWolf](https://osu.ppy.sh/u/39828) as he tears open [Bowling for Soup - 1985](https://osu.ppy.sh/b/19467) with a 96.46% DT FC!

 We may not be able to keep up with what [jehlp](https://osu.ppy.sh/u/7568542) is posting at the moment, but do support what he is doing on the [osugame reddit](https://www.reddit.com/r/osugame/comments/6u2ufk/osuarchive_1_wubwoofwolf_bowling_for_soup_1985/)!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/VT4Q5haXSOE" frameborder="0" allowfullscreen></iframe></br>